aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-signature-to-image/_index.md

 //ExEnd:InitializeGraphics
 ```

-The `Graphics` object acts like a paintbrush that lets you **draw image on canvas**.
+The `Graphics` object acts like a paintbrush that lets you **draw image canvas**.
 Initializing it with the primary `Image` ties all subsequent drawing commands to that canvas.

 ## Step 3: Add Signature to Image (how to add signature)